I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 The diet and lifestyle of the family unit are possibly as important in calculating land requirements as the number of people within the family.

-How does a person’s diet relate to how much land is required to be self-sufficient?
-For a family following a vegetarian or vegan lifestyle, they will not be raising animals for food.
-Consequently, this lifestyle will affect the land required, as non will be allocated for animal use.
+How does a person’s diet relate to how much land is required?
+For a family following a vegetarian or vegan diet, they obviously won’t be raising animals for food.

 Traditional, High-Tech, or a Mixture of Both?